What is it like to work with you?

 Do you take insurance?

-No, insurance does not cover this kind of work.
+No, insurance (including out-of-network benefits) will not cover this kind of work.

 Do you require intake forms?